-Facebook is a business’s best friend and what makes it such a compelling advertising platform is the ability to get hyper focused on the specific audience you want to reach.
+Facebook is a business’s best friend and what makes it such a compelling advertising platform is the ability to get hyper-focused on the specific audience you want to reach.
 This feature (custom audiences) is unfortunately soon to be changed.
 Due to the recent press and privacy concerns, Facebook is now holding their advertisers and themselves accountable for how prospects are reached and targeted with ads.
 Over the course of the next few months, changes will be made.
 This doesn’t mean you should fret and stop advertising on Facebook.
 What this does mean is that you’ll need some creativity to work around these changes and have the same success with your Facebook advertising campaigns.
-Let’s go over these changes and when they will be going in effect.
+Let’s go over these changes and when they will be going into effect.

 Removal of Partner Categories

-Partner categories are a subset of Facebook targeting where information is drawn from third party data.
-These third party data mining companies provide information on people based on their offline activities away from Facebook.
+Partner categories are a subset of Facebook targeting where information is drawn from third-party data.
+These third-party data mining companies provide information on people based on their offline activities away from Facebook.
 There are hundreds of partner categories but here are a few examples: